-Alerts and updates transactional emails let customers know about changes in policy, billing information or other transactional details.
-This type of transactional email is usually sent to large groups of customers, such as all the subscribers to a magazine or all the students at a university.
+Alerts and updates transactional emails let customers know about changes in billing information, or other transactional details.
+This type of transactional email can be sent to larger groups of customers, such as all the subscribers to a magazine or all the students at a university.

 4. Invitations and referral emails

 Application often like to have users refer new business or share content to individuals like friends or colleagues.
 The user enters their friend’s email address in a form the application sends the invite or join link on their behalf.